 If you find yourself tossing and turning at night hoping to catch some shut-eye, you’re not alone.

-Insomnia is a common problem for many people, and you might find that sleeping pills help on occasions when you can’t fall asleep.
+Insomnia is a common problem for many people.
+We should aim for getting 7.5 to 9 hours of sleep each night.
+If you're not reaching that sleep goal, you may have found that sleeping pills help.
 However, if your insomnia continues over a long period of time, medicinal sleep aids may not be the best answer.

 “Sleeping pills are some of the most prescribed drugs in the U.S., partly because patients are requesting them from their doctors,” says Dr. David Hall, a double board-certified internal medicine and pediatrics doctor with Sharp Rees-Stealy Medical Group.
 “Many people don’t realize that these drugs are not meant to be used for more than a few days at a time.
 Using them on a regular basis can increase the chance of becoming dependent on them in order to fall asleep.”